heligone/spinorialBall/README.md

 ## Details

-It is made of !
+It is made of :
 - a 3D printed frame divided in two halves of a truncated icoshedron
-- 32 WS2812E LEDs adressable LEDs
+- 32  LEDs adressable LEDs (WS2812E)
-- Adafruit Feather 32u4 basic proto controller,
+- Adafruit Feather 32u4 basic proto controller (And an additionnal featherwing Proto board receiving the LED stirp connector)
 - Adafruit Bosch BNO055 9 DOF inertial measurment unit
 - a 3.7 V 1,1 Wh liPo Battery